natalidavid/Rally/docs/README.md

 `Rally: Building Communities Through Volunteering`

-Rall is a volunteer management app for de-centralized non-profits.
+Rally is a volunteer management app.
+It was built with de-centralized non-profit organizations in mind.

-Users are able to join Organizations and volunteer by filling out the Organzation's apllication forms.
+With Rally, users are able to join organizations and volunteer by filling out the organization's application forms.
+Once members, they can browse through tasks: upcoming, active and completed.

-If users are owners they can also manage their volunteers.
+If users are owners they can also manage their volunteers, approve applications and create new task that all users in the organization will see in their user dashboards.

 Rally is a quick and easy application that anyone can pick up and use.